 Yes, leftover foods in your mouth, such as pasta sauces or dark berry fruit, can stain the aligners.
 This is one more reason why it is very important to brush your teeth after every meal and before reinstalling your aligners.

-Dr. Steele does not recommend gum chewing with Invisalign, as gum sticks to the aligners.
+Our Sacramento Dentists do not recommend gum chewing with Invisalign, as gum sticks to the aligners.
 You may chew gum with the aligners removed, just as you would for eating.

 While alcohol, or any drink with high sugar content, will not damage the aligners, drinking sugary drinks excessively can lead to tooth decay.
 This is preventable if you clean the teeth and the aligners soon after drinking these substances, so as to not trap bacteria-feeding sugar against your teeth.

-Dr. Steele does not recommend smoking while you wear Invisalign aligners.
+Our Sacramento Dentists do not recommend smoking while you wear Invisalign aligners.
 Smoking often leads to discoloration of the aligners, reducing one of their chief advantages — transparency.

 Absolutely!
 Keeping your favorite foods is one of the big advantages of Invisalign.
 Traditional foes of braces, such as corn, apples, popcorn, sandwiches and sticky foods, are not a problem.
 You remove your aligners to eat, and replace them after cleaning your teeth.